Auburn Global - GLOB

 GLOB 0440 INTRODUCTION TO ACADEMIC WRITING PROFICIENCY (0) LEC.
 6. SU.
 International student.
 Develops critical academic writing skills necessary to successfully complete assignments related to academic coursework.
 Students will learn the fundamentals of effective academic writing including construction and flow management, as well.

 GLOB 0450 ACADEMIC WRITING PROFICIENCY (0) LEC.
 3. SU.
-International students.
 Develops critical writing skills related to academic coursework.
 Students acquire key organizational concepts germane to academic writing including essay construction, patterns of organization, and a basic tool kit of attribution strategies and organizational concepts.

 GLOB 0710 ENGLISH FOR PROFESSIONAL PURPOSES (0) LEC.
 4. LAB.
 0. SU.
 Students will develop professional English language skills, both written and spoken.